jmonterroso/jmonterroso.github.io/_experience/accenture.md

 company_logo: img/accenture-logo.png
 ---

-Worked as web developer for several projects with different global clients, websites/apps based on client requirements.
+### **Web Developer @ Merck**

-I worked with a team in order to create an hybrid mobile application (iOs/Android) using Sencha Touch 1.5 and 2.0 javascript framework  Merck Pharmaceutical.
+Created hybrid mobile application (iOs/Android) using Sencha Touch 1.5 and 2.0 javascript framework

+### **Back End Developer @ vacationscostarica.com**

+In Charge of the whole Back End development architecture of the website, I created custom content types, to be used in the Wordpress Admin Section.

+Created a Wordpress Plugins to support external Razuna server upload of assest for assets management.

-I worked as backend developer using PHP+MYSQL creating the content, website architecture and functionality for a wordpress website, for an international client for the site costaricavacations.com.
+Worked as backend developer(php) creating the content and website architecture and functionality for a wordpress website. costaricavacations.com.

-Wordpress Plugins development to support an external Razuna server, this plugin was modified in order to be used for all assets uploads in the wp site, and Razuna will help client to the asset management.
+### **Web Developer @ Gatorade**

-I participated in the creation of a SPA to display college sports scores/statistics using Backbone.js in the frontend with a complex data architecture and using an REST API service created on RoR  Gatorade.
+Worked in the creation of a SPA to display college sports scores/statistics using **Backbone.js** and consuming restful services

+**Stack of technologies:** AngularJS, HTML/5/CSS3/SCSS/Compass/ Sencha Touch/Backbone.js/ jQuery/Javascript